aringlis/AFINO/index.md

-# AFINO

 This is a site to host the AFINO flare catalogue.